 - Dry skin causing colic outbreaks

-These conditions are treatable and continue reading to find out how.
+These conditions are treatable.
+Continue reading to find out how.

 How To Treat Dry Skin In Babies?

 Dry skin is caused due to a variety of conditions, and hence, the treatment varies.
-The various methods are mentioned below.
+The various methods are mentioned below (20).

-- Topical ointments such as eczema, psoriasis, and cradle cap provide relief and prevent dry skin.
+- Topical ointments for eczema, psoriasis, and cradle cap provide relief and prevent dry skin.
 Such topical creams and ointments target the fundamental problem of dry skin.

 - A moisturizing lotion is prescribed by the doctor for everyday use, depending on the intensity of the infant’s dry skin.